If you are a local student you may be eligible.

 Melbourne Polytechnic WHS graduates are industry-ready, prepared to make a meaningful impact on their workplaces.
 You will be qualified to work as an enterprise based WHS officer, coordinator or advisor, specialising in fields such as legislation, hazard identification and risk control, emergency and incident response, systemic WHS management, claims management, rehabilitation and return to work programs.
 You may choose to build on this qualification and develop your career in WHS, moving in the design and management of WHS programs, and becoming a leader in the field.

-Workshops and self-paced, out-of-class activities and assessments.
-These may include reports, presentations, audits, case studies, demonstration and observation, and practical activities
+A variety of engaging and practical assessment methods are used to enable you to demonstrate competency.
+These may include reports, presentations, audits, tests, case studies, demonstration and observation and practical activities.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.